telepresenceio/telepresence/docs/index.md

 In order to run Telepresence you will need to do three things:

 1. Replace your production `Deployment` with a custom `Deployment` that runs the Telepresence proxy.
-2. Run the Telepresence client locally in Docker.
+2. Run the Telepresence client locally.
-3. Run your own code in its own Docker container, hooked up to the Telepresence client.
+3. Run your own code inside the shell started the Telepresence client.

 Let's go through these steps one by one.